javalin/website/_posts/tutorials/2020-09-05-javalin-raspberry-pi-example.md

 * Setting up Kotlin with Gradle
 * Creating a simple REST API using Javalin
-* Deploying and running the API on an embedded Jetty runner on a Raspberry Pi
+* Deploying and running the API on an embedded Jetty running on a Raspberry Pi

 The instructions for this tutorial will be used with IntelliJ IDEA.
 It is recommended to download the free community edition of IDEA.